-A DER is a right to receive a distribution equal to the dividend distributions that would be paid on a share of the Company's common stock.
-DERs may be granted separately and/or in conjunction with other awards and are paid in cash or other consideration at such times and in accordance with such rules, as the Compensation Committee of the Board (the "Compensation Committee") shall determine at its discretion.
-Payments made on the Company's existing DERs are charged to stockholders' equity when the common stock dividends are declared to the extent that such DERs are expected to vest.
-The Company made DER payments of approximately \$5,000 and \$44,000 during the three months ended March 31, 2015 and 2014.
-At March 31, 2015, the Company had 24,402 DERs outstanding that were awarded separately from, but in connection with prior year grants of RSUs.
-A 0% forfeiture rate was assumed with respect to such DERs outstanding at March 31, 2015.
-At March 31, 2015, the Company had unrecognized compensation expense of approximately \$105,000 related to such DERs, which are scheduled to elapse over a weighted average period of 1.3 years.
+A dividend equivalent is a right to receive a distribution equal to the dividend distributions that would be paid on a share of the Company's common stock.
+Dividend equivalents may be granted as a separate instrument or may be a right associated with the grant of another award (e.g., an RSU) under the Equity Plan, and they are paid in cash or other consideration at such times and in accordance with such rules, as the Compensation Committee of the Board (the "Compensation Committee") shall determine in its discretion.
+Payments made on the Company's existing dividend equivalents are charged to Stockholders' Equity when common stock dividends are declared to the extent that such equivalents are expected to vest.
+The Company made dividend equivalent payments of approximately \$5,000 and \$10,000 during the three months ended June 30, 2015 and 2014, respectively and approximately \$10,000 and \$54,000 during the six months ended June 30, 2015 and 2014, respectively.
+At June 30, 2015, there were 24,402 dividend equivalent rights outstanding, which had been awarded separately from, but in connection with, grants of

+RSUs made in prior years.
+A 0% forfeiture rate was assumed with respect to such dividend equivalent rights outstanding at June 30, 2015.
+At June 30, 2015, the Company had unrecognized compensation expense of approximately \$85,000 related to such dividend equivalent rights, which are scheduled to elapse over a weighted average period of 1.0 year.